Watson Woods Partnership

 Examples of where this does not work are:

-1. Where required information from the designers or engineers is either not available or if it is poorly coordinated or subject to changes made during the process. (we obviously allow for design development and we don’t expect everything to be perfect ).
-This can have a significant effect on the time we have to expend but not as significant as the second example below.
+1. Where required information from the designers or engineers is either not available or if it is poorly coordinated or subject to frequent changes made during the process. (we obviously allow for design development and we don’t expect everything to be perfect ).
+This can have a significant effect on the time we have to expend but not as significant as the next example below.

 Fees are payable in full upon delivery of the signed Party Wall Awards or Agreements (*even if a subsequent final inspection is included).